BU-ISCIII/curso_brotes_bacterianos_ngs/exercises/00_SetUp.md

 #### IMPORTANT: Make sure you understand and execute these commands in the right order.

+FOLLOW THESE STEPS:
+In your computer:

+- Open in your internet browser this URL: https://vcenter.isciii.es/.
+- Advanced options > Go to website
+- Go to `vSphere Client (HTML5): funcionalidad parcial`
-Open in your internet browser this URL: https://vcenter.isciii.es/.
-Then type your ISCIII e-mail and password.
-Select your working machine (e.g. bioinfo01) in the left pannel and then click on iniciar consola remota.
+- Then type your ISCIII e-mail and password.
+- Select your working machine (e.g. bioinfo01) in the left pannel
+- Click on `iniciar consola remota`

+In the remote console:

-Now click on your user: alumno, and type the password we will tell you.
+- Now click on your user: alumno, and type the password we will tell you.

-There open a firefox window and open this tutorial again by typing BU-ISCIII github on google.
-Then select bacterial_wgs_training and then select Exercise0.
+- There open a firefox window and open this tutorial again by:
+  - Google: BU-ISCIII github
+  - Select `bacterial_wgs_training`
+  - Exercise0.

 Now you are here again!